nfepb/WatchIt-Django-App-PP4/README.md

 -   In the Settings tab, scroll down to `Reveal Config Vars` and copy the text in the box beside DATABASE_URL.

-## Credits
+# Credits

+* [Code Institute](https://codeinstitute.net/ie/) - 'I think therefore I blog' was a strong source of inspriation throughout the project.
-[Willem Van Onsem](https://stackoverflow.com/users/67579/willem-van-onsem) for his answer in Stackoverflow for [How to make an average from values of a foreign key in Django?](https://stackoverflow.com/questions/59479908/how-to-make-an-average-from-values-of-a-foreign-key-in-django)
+* [Willem Van Onsem](https://stackoverflow.com/users/67579/willem-van-onsem) for his answer in Stackoverflow for [How to make an average from values of a foreign key in Django?](https://stackoverflow.com/questions/59479908/how-to-make-an-average-from-values-of-a-foreign-key-in-django)
-[Racool_studio](https://www.freepik.com/free-photo/delicious-popcorn_6543855.htm#query=pile%20movies&position=28&from_view=search&track=sph) for the image used in the hero image.
+* [Racool_studio](https://www.freepik.com/free-photo/delicious-popcorn_6543855.htm#query=pile%20movies&position=28&from_view=search&track=sph) for the image used in the hero image.
+* [Freepik](https://www.freepik.com/) - All images used througout the website (except movie posters)were taken from their creators.
 ---

-## **Credits**
+# **Acknowledgements**

+* My fiancée for being supportive throughout this programme.
+* Ronan for his help and feedback at the planning stage of the project.
+* Sean and Gemma (tutors) for helping me and reassuring me when I was panicking because I could't fix my url path or CSS.
+Real rockstars!

 [Back to top](<#watchit---project-portfolio-4>)